 You’ve got your question, you know how to test it, and how you’ll use the answer.
 The first part of your study is complete.
 You’re ready to test!

-If you’d like to know more about the testing process itself, contact our team of research analysts.
-They’ll guide and cheer you on every step of the way.
+If you’d like to learn more about the testing process or are ready to take the next step in architecting your project, contact our team of research analysts.
+We’re ready to help you get started.